AbeJitsu/Game-Settings-Panel/instructions.md

 Then give it a background-color of white to make the center of your checkbox stand out from the background of the container.

 Since you are going to be setting up a custom transition for when a user clicks on the checkboxes, set a transition with the value of all and 0.3s so that the transition happens smoothly over 0.3 seconds rather than instantly.

+Step 12
+Next, set a vertical-align property with a value of middle.

+The vertical-align property controls how inline or inline-block elements align vertically with the surrounding text or other inline elements.
+It's often used to adjust the vertical position of elements like images, icons, or text within a line.

+Then finalize your checkbox with a margin property of 15px.

+Step 13
+In a previous lesson, you learned about pseudo-classes and pseudo-elements in CSS.
+You are going to apply that knowledge now by creating a combined type selector with pseudo-class selector.

+First, start with the format for the type selector by setting it as input[type="checkbox"] and appending :checked to the end of it.

+Next, give it a background-color with the value of #f1be32.

+And lastly, set the border-color to have a value of #e2a60d.

+Step 14
+Now that your checkboxes change color when the user clicks them, you are going to apply some styling to make it a little more obvious that the checkbox has been selected.

+First, create a new type selector of input[type="checkbox"] with the previous pseudo-class selector of :checked and add the pseudo-element selector of ::after.
+This will specifically target what happens after the user has checked the box.

+Next, add content with the value of "✓".

+Step 15
+In the declaration for the input[type="checkbox"]:checked::after selector, set the display to block.
+Setting your display property as block makes the element a block-level element, meaning that it takes up the full width of its container and starts on a new line, allowing you to control its width, height, and spacing more easily.

+Next, set text-align to center.
+This will center the inline content (like text, or inline elements) horizontally within the block.
+The block will still take up the full width of its container but everything inside it will be aligned to the center.

+Step 16
+To finish setting up the visual effect of your checkbox, set the font-weight property with a value of bold.
+This will increase the visibility of the checkmark.

+Now that this is easier to see, change the color to a value of white.
+This is going to change the color of the checkmark within the checkbox when it is checked.

+Lastly, alter the line-height to a value of 20px.

+With that, you have completed the game settings panel!